Reflections on the design, applications and implementations of the normative specification language eFLINT: Running Example

-A duty-type declaration defines a fact-type with mandatory fields for a duty-holder and a duty-claimant to establish a duty-claim relation in the Hohfeldian legal framework, optional additional fields (such as \lstinline-price- below) and zero or more violation conditions.
-A duty raises a violation when it holds true and when one or more of its violation conditions hold.
+A duty-type declaration defines a fact-type with mandatory fields for a duty-holder and a duty-claimant to establish a duty-claim relation in the Hohfeldian legal framework.
+A duty-type declaration has zero or more additional fields (such as \lstinline-price- below) and zero or more violation conditions.
+A duty raises a violation when it is enabled and when one or more of its violation conditions hold.

-The encoding of different kinds of legal obligations as duties and the concept of open-texture terms such as `undue delay' are discussed in \Cref{sec:design}.
 In the example, the duty to pay is created when the bidding on a particular object is ended by the auctioneer.
+That is, an auctioneer has the \textit{power} to create payment duties.

 The \lstinline-Terminates- clauses refers to the variables \lstinline-display- and \lstinline-bid-.
-As they are not fields of the act, the variables are implicitly bound by an occurrence of \lstinline-Foreach-.
-As a result, all instances of \lstinline-display- are terminated (at most one) and all instances of \lstinline-bid- are terminated for which hold that the object referred to in the bid is on display.
-This condition on the termination of \lstinline-bid- is realised by the application of \lstinline-When- (infix).
-Both effects of \lstinline-Terminates- are considered to occur simultaneously, i.e. the \lstinline[]{Terminates} expressions are evaluated in the same context, in which the object is still on display.
-The same is true for \lstinline-Creates- and \lstinline-Terminates- clauses and, when in conflict, the creation of a fact trumps the termination of the same fact.
+As they are not fields of \lstinline+end-bidding+, the variables are implicitly bound by an occurrence of \lstinline-Foreach-.
+As a result, all instances of \lstinline-display- are terminated and all instances of \lstinline-bid- are terminated for which hold that the object referred to in the bid is on display.
+The condition on the termination of \lstinline-bid- is realised by the application of the infix operator \lstinline-When-.
+The notion of power can thus be constrained with the use of \lstinline-When- within post-conditions.
+The termination of the \lstinline-display- and \lstinline-bid- facts are considered to occur simultaneously.
+The \lstinline[]{Terminates} expressions are evaluated in the same context; the object is still on display in the second \lstinline-Terminates- clause.
+The same is true for \lstinline-Creates- and \lstinline-Terminates- clauses and, when in conflict, the creation of a fact is favoured over its termination.

-A scenario is a sequence of statements, including assertions of creation (\lstinline-+-) and termination (\lstinline+-+) and action triggers (without prefix).
-At the end of the following scenario, Bob wins the auction and has a duty to pay 140 for the watch because Bob is the last to raise his hand and because all but the first bids raise the minimum price of a 100 with increments of 10 each.
-The existence of the duty is confirmed by the \textit{query} (prefixed by \lstinline-?-) at the end of the fragment holding true.
+The fragment below shows a sequence of statements forming a \textit{script}.
+A script includes assertions of creation (\lstinline-+-) and termination (\lstinline+-+), action/event triggers (without prefix), and queries (\lstinline-?-).
+At the end of the script, Bob wins the auction being the last to raise a hand.
+Bob receives the duty to pay 140 for the watch because all bids but the first raise the minimum price of a 100 with increments of 10, following the definition of \lstinline+raise-hand+.
+The query at the end confirms the existence of the duty.